RagnarB83/ash-documentation/docs/Geometry-optimization.rst

 Finally an alternative way of specifying constraint is to provide a file with the constraints defined according to the syntax of the geomeTRIC library.
 See `geomeTRIC constraints file format <https://github.com/leeping/geomeTRIC/blob/master/examples/constraints.txt>`_ for more information.
-The drawback of this approach is that atom indices used 1-based indexing (unlike ASH in general), indices would have to be modified in case of an Active Region, and finally either a global path to this file needs to be provided (so that the computing node can access it) or the file copied over to the scratch on the node.
+The drawback of this approach is that atom indices will use 1-based indexing (unlike ASH in general), indices would have to be checked and modified in case of an Active Region, and finally either a global path to this file needs to be provided (so that the computing node can access it) or the file copied over to the scratch on the node.

 Format of the constraint file (*Warning: geomeTRIC counts from 1 (unlike ASH).*)